Toward Optimal-Complexity Hash-Based Asynchronous MVBA with Optimal Resilience

 In the rest of the section, we say that a correct process $p_i$ \emph{adopts} a value $v$ if and only if $\mathit{adopted\_value} = v$ at process $p_i$ when process $p_i$ reaches line~\ref{line:regular_mba_ba_1}.
 First, we prove that if any correct process proposes $1$ to the $\mathcal{BA}$ instance of the BA primitive, then no two correct processes adopt different values.

-\begin{claim} If any correct process proposes $1$ to $\mathcal{BA}$, then no two correct processes adopt different values. \end{claim} \begin{proof} Let $p_i$ be any correct process that proposes $1$ to $\mathcal{BA}$.
+\begin{myclaim} If any correct process proposes $1$ to $\mathcal{BA}$, then no two correct processes adopt different values. \end{myclaim} \begin{proof} Let $p_i$ be any correct process that proposes $1$ to $\mathcal{BA}$.
 Hence, $p_i$ decides with grade $1$ from $\mathcal{GC}$.
 The statement of the claim then holds due to the consistency property of $\mathcal{GC}$. \end{proof}

 We are ready to prove $\mbasimple$'s strong unanimity.

 \begin{proposition} [$\mbasimple$ satisfies strong unanimity] Given $t < \frac{1}{3} n$ and the existence of a collision-resistant hash function, $\mbasimple$ (see \Cref{algorithm:mbasimple}) satisfies strong unanimity in the presence of a computationally bounded adversary. \end{proposition} \begin{proof} Suppose all correct processes propose the same value $v$.
 Hence, each correct process $p_i$ decides $(v, 1)$ from $\mathcal{GC}$ (due to its strong unanimity property) and adopts $v$.
 Furthermore, each correct process proposes $1$ to $\mathcal{BA}$, which ensures that all correct processes decide $1$ from $\mathcal{BA}$ (due to its strong unanimity property).
 Finally, each correct process decides $v$. \end{proof}